-The dependences of the intensity of the (111) peak (solid line) and the intensity ratio of (311)/(111) peaks (dashed line) on Cd/Te ratio in the solid phase are shown in Fig. 2.
+The dependencies of the intensity of the (111) peak (solid line) and the intensity ratio of (311)/(111) peaks (dashed line) on Cd/Te ratio in the solid phase are shown in Fig. 2.
 As seen, the intensity of (111) peak increases with Cd/Te ratio.
-The reduction in the XRD intensity in non-stoichiometric films may be explained by the poor crystalline properties and appearance of other phases taking into account the morphology of films observed by an optical microscope.
+The reduction of the XRD intensity in nonstoichiometric films may be explained by the poor crystalline